 2008 the Foxton Locks Partnership completed a £3m lottery funded project which has resulted in the lift site being removed from the ‘Monuments at risk’ register.

-2012 the Canal & River Trust launches, becoming the Charity organisation taking over from BW.
+2012 the Canal & River Trust launches, becoming the Charity organisation taking over ownership of canals from BWB.

-2015 The Foxton Canal Museum is re-launched using Arts Counsil grant as The BoilerHouse. as The BoilerHouse .
+2015 The Foxton Canal Museum is re-launched using an Arts Council grant as The BoilerHouse.

 2020 during the Covid 19 pandemic lock down, further refurbishment is carried out and the name of the museum reverts to Foxton Canal Museum.